DataDog/integrations-core/harbor/README.md

-# Agent Check: harbor
+# Agent Check: Harbor

 ## Overview

-This check monitors [harbor][1] through the Datadog Agent.
+This check monitors [Harbor][1] through the Datadog Agent.

 ## Setup

 ### Installation

-The harbor check is included in the [Datadog Agent][2] package.
+The Harbor check is included in the [Datadog Agent][8] package.
 No additional installation is needed on your server.

 ### Configuration

-1. Edit the `harbor.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your harbor performance data.
+1. Edit the `harbor.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][9] to start collecting your Harbor performance data.
 See the [sample harbor.d/conf.yaml][2] for all available configuration options.
-The url is the one at which you access the web UI.

 2. [Restart the Agent][3].

 You can specify any type of user in the config but an account with admin permissions is required to fetch disk metrics.
-Besides the `harbor.projects.count` metric only reflects the number of projects that the provided user has access to.
+The metric `harbor.projects.count` only reflects the number of projects the provided user can access.

 ### Validation